 Students receive five lessons a fortnight – a mixture of practical and theory.
 Groups are usually around 20-25 in number and are mixed ability and mixed gender.
 The OCR certificate covers a very similar course content as the GCSE but is assessed differently.
 The PE staff will be happy to provide advice and guidance on which is the best course for a specific student.

 Core PE is offered as an enrichment activity in the Sixth Form on Wednesday P5.
 Students opt to attend and participate in several different activities depending on the facilities and staff available.

 Students receive 8 hour-long lessons per fortnight.
 These lessons are mostly taught in the Sixth Form Centre.
 The lessons are split between two or three members of the PE staff, all responsible for certain areas of the course.

 Students receive 18 lessons per fortnight taught by 2 members of staff.

-The department runs a wide range of extra-curricular clubs and activities at both lunchtimes and after school.
+The department runs a wide range of co-curricular clubs and activities at both lunchtimes and after school.
 Clubs are open to anyone in the specified year group and students do not need to be invited or sign up.
-Schools teams are generally selected from the students who commit to the after school practices and teams are generally run in all of the following sports:
+Schools teams are generally selected from the students who commit to the after-school practices and teams are generally run in all of the following sports: